JabranShahen/BMAD_POC_NumberGame/docs/product-brief-funnums-2025-11-29.md

 ## Financial Considerations

-- Free-to-play model
-- Revenue via:
-  - Google AdMob banner ads
+- Monetization deferred; no ads in current scope.
-  - Occasional interstitial ads before sessions
-- Future monetization:
-  - remove-ads option via one-time purchase
-  - premium puzzle packs
+- Future options (when/if reintroduced): premium puzzle packs or paid tiers; avoid intrusive ads.
-  - educational version licensing

 ---